 It’s no secret: running is making headlines today.
 Between the Boston Marathon tragedies to the conception and introduction of the new, fun, and walker-friendly 5K races sweeping the nation (think Color Run, Zombie Run, Glo Run, etc), it appears more people than ever are dabbling in the sport.

 And after much deliberation, you’ve decided to give the sport a chance, to see what all the fuss is about.
 But honestly, where to begin?

 I’d like to disclaim this article with ‘I am not a medical doctor nor do I hold a degree in exercise science.’
-I’m simply a layperson who found myself in the same position: beginning a sport I knew almost nothing about.
+I’m simply a layperson who found myself in the same position: beginning a sprint triathlon training plan I knew almost nothing about.

 These tips and tricks are the result of my own experiences, information I’ve gathered from fellow runners, and some Internet research on a variety of reputable sites.

 How To Start Being a Runner

 There’s a few basic tools you’ll need or want to get started with runing:

 - A pair of running shoes (running, not cross-trainers),

 - way to play music if you’d like

 - work out clothes that won’t chafe